JulCesWhat/CpS450_Compiler/README.md

 # CpS 450

-This repository contains CpS 450 Class Files for Phase4.
+This repository contains CpS 450 Class Files for Phase5.
+The projec is complete with the C version.

 # Number of hours spent on project

-15 hours spent on project.
+20 hours spent on project.

 # Known bugs

-Everything should be working perfectly.
+All the basic test pass from phase 1 to phase 5 and no known bugs for the C version of the project.

 # Academic integrity